Submit Session Proposals and Single Abstracts

 - Interactive Sessions: Encourage audience participation and breakout groups, game show format.

-- Traditional Sessions: A moderator and 4–5 presentations/papers.
+- Traditional Sessions: A moderator and 4–5 presentations/papers for a 90-minute session and 3-4 presentations/papers for a 60-minute session.

 - How does this support the advancement of the structural engineering profession?